 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- Publishing an article in CMES requires production cost and Open Access fees of 500$ USD to the submitting author following the acceptance of an article for publication.
+- Starting on October 1st, 2018, submit and publish an article in CMES requires production cost and Open Access fees of 1,000$ USD to the submitting author following the acceptance of an article for publication.

 - Please prepare your manuscript regarding the Template.